OthersideAI/self-operating-computer/README.md

     ```
     If you run `operate` without any arguments, a welcome screen will be displayed, followed by an interactive model selection menu.
 If a model requires an API key that is not found in your environment variables or `.env` file, you will be prompted to enter it.

+    You can also specify the OpenRouter model directly via an environment variable to bypass the interactive selection:
+    ```bash
+    export OPENROUTER_MODEL="openai/gpt-4o-mini"
+    operate -m openrouter
+    ```
+    Or for other models:
+    ```bash
+    export OPENROUTER_MODEL="google/gemini-2.5-pro"
+    operate -m openrouter
+    ```

 <div align="center">
   <img src="/readme/choose-model.png" width="750"  style="max-width: 100%;"/>
 </div>